 Don’t wait until it’s too late.
 You have only 15 days after your arrest to request this hearing.
 A Combs Waterkotte New London, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
 Call (314) 900-HELP or reach out online for a free consultation with one of our expert New London, MO DWI/DUI defense attorneys before the deadline passes.

-Understanding DWI Administrative Hearings in New London, MO
+What is a DWI Administrative Hearing in New London, MO and Across Missouri?

-A DWI administrative hearing is a separate civil process from your criminal case in New London, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in New London, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 - Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in New London and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in New London, MO and beyond:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the New London, MO area after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the New London, MO area after 30 days.

 - Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs